 Plugins for File Minification, Consolidation, and Caching

 There are a lot of WordPress Plugins promising speed increases.
 We’ve done a lot of testing, and ultimately found the fastest speeds come down to two essential WordPress plugins.
-We tried many different caching plugins, and saw good benefits from them, but ultimately we found the best pair was Autoptimize and Cache Enabler.
+We tried many different caching plugins, and saw good benefits from them, but for the ease of use cateory, ultimately we found the best pair was Autoptimize and Cache Enabler.
 These beat all the others and were the fastest by quite a large margin!
 You don’t have to just take our word for it though, as others have come found the same results.

 The combination of these two plugins basically is able to minify your external files and then combine them into 1 file so it will make less requests to the server, and then caches the content so that it can be returned without much CPU usage or database calls.
 These two plugins will most likely work on any server, but AccelerHosting‘s servers are highly optimized for caching with WordPress in this manner.
 This results in ultra fast response times.